swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

   /// by other means, such as "watching an actor for termination" or similar. func resolve<Act>(_ id: ActorID, as actorType: Act.Type) throws -> Act?
       where Act: DistributedActor,
-            Act.ID: ActorID
+            Act.ID: ActorID,
+            Act.SerializationRequirement == Self.SerializationRequirement

   // ==== ---------------------------------------------------------------------
   // - MARK: Remote Target Invocations

   /// Invoked by the Swift runtime when a distributed remote call is about to be made.
   ///
-  /// The returned DistributedTargetInvocation will be populated with all
+  /// The returned `InvocationEncoder` will be populated with all
-  /// arguments, generic substitutions, and specific error and return types
+  /// generic substitutions, arguments, and specific error and return types
-  /// that are associated with this specific invocation.
+  /// that are associated with this specific invocation. func makeInvocationEncoder() -> InvocationEncoder
-  ///
-  /// Next, the prepared invocation will be passed to the remoteCall where the actual
-  /// remote message send should be performed by the system.
-  @inlinable
-  func makeInvocation() throws -> Invocation

   // We'll discuss the remoteCall method in detail in this proposal.
   // It cannot be declared as protocol requirement, and remains an ad-hoc
-  // like this:
+  // requirement like this:
-//  /// Invoked by the Swift runtime when making a remote call.
+  /// Invoked by the Swift runtime when making a remote call.
-//  ///
+  ///
-//  /// The `arguments` are the arguments container that was previously created
+  /// The `invocation` are the arguments container that was previously created
-//  /// by `makeInvocation` and has been populated with all arguments.
+  /// by `makeInvocation` and has been populated with all arguments.
-//  ///
+  ///
-//  /// This method should perform the actual remote function call, and await for its response.
+  /// This method should perform the actual remote function call, and await for its response.
-//  ///
+  ///
-//  /// ## Errors
+  /// ## Errors
-//  /// This method is allowed to throw because of underlying transport or serialization errors,
+  /// This method is allowed to throw because of underlying transport or serialization errors,
-//  /// as well as by re-throwing the error received from the remote callee (if able to).
+  /// as well as by re-throwing the error received from the remote callee (if able to).
+  //
-//  func remoteCall<Act, Err, Res>(
+  // Ad-hoc protocol requirement func remoteCall<Act, Err, Res>(
-//      on actor: Act,
+      on actor: Act,
-//      target: RemoteCallTarget,
+      target: RemoteCallTarget,
-//      arguments: Invocation,
+      arguments: Invocation,
-//      throwing: Err.Type,
+      throwing: Err.Type,
-//      returning: Res.Type
+      returning: Res.Type
-//  ) async throws -> Res.Type
+  ) async throws -> Res
-//      where Act: DistributedActor,
+      where Act: DistributedActor,
-//            Act.ID == ActorID,
+            Act.ID == ActorID,
+            Err: Error,
-//            Res: Self.SerializationRequirement
+            Res: Self.SerializationRequirement

+  /// Invoked by the Swift runtime when making a remote call to a 'Void' returning function.
+  ///
+  /// ( ...
+Same as remoteCall ... )
+  //
+  // Ad-hoc protocol requirement func remoteCallVoid<Act, Err>(
+      on actor: Act,
+      target: RemoteCallTarget,
+      arguments: Invocation,
+      throwing: Err.Type
+  ) async throws
+      where Act: DistributedActor,
+            Act.ID == ActorID,
+            Err: Error
 }

 /// A distributed 'target' can be a `distributed func` or `distributed` computed property.
 ///
 /// The actor system should encode the identifier however it sees fit,
-/// and transmit it to the remote peer in order to invoke identify the target of an invocation.
+/// and transmit it to the remote peer in order to invoke identify the target of an invocation. public struct RemoteCallTarget: Hashable {
-@available(SwiftStdlib 5.6, *)
-public struct RemoteCallTarget: Hashable {
   /// The mangled name of the invoked distributed method.
   ///